virus-info¶

 It also deduces the predicted genome structure based on the taxonomy:

-if the fraction of segmented viruses in that taxon (segmented_fraction) is 100%,"undetermined"
+"segmented"if the fraction of segmented viruses in that taxon (segmented_fraction) is 100%,"undetermined"if segmented_fraction is > 0 but less than 100%,"non-segmented"otherwise.

 Finally, it will also predict the genome type based on the contig’s taxonomy.